husamettinarabaci/rustExam/en/questions/section-18/question-177.md

-## 📘 Section: Error Handling and Result Types
+## 📘 Section: Collections: HashMap
-### 🔹 Category: Chaining Results
+### 🔹 Category: HashMap and ownership
-#### ❓ Question 177: Chaining multiple Result-returning operations
+#### ❓ Question 177: HashMap and ownership

-Write a function that performs two operations that each return a `Result`, and chains them using the `?` operator.

-- Define a function named `double_parse` that parses two strings to integers and returns their sum.
+Write a Rust program that does the following:

+- Create a `HashMap<String, String>` and insert some key-value pairs.
+- Remove a value for a key using `remove` and demonstrate ownership transfer.
-- Use the `?` operator to propagate errors.
+- Use the removed value in some operation (e.g., print it).

-🔧 **Task:** Chain multiple `Result` operations using the `?` operator.
+- Explain how ownership rules work with HashMap.

+🔧 **Task:** Create an example that takes ownership of a value from a HashMap and uses it.